HB-2311

 Plain Language

-For all users (not just minors), if a reasonable person could be misled into believing they are interacting with a human, the operator must clearly and conspicuously disclose that the service is AI.
-This is a conditional trigger — if the conversational AI service clearly presents itself as AI from the outset, no disclosure is required.
+When a reasonable person could be misled into thinking they are interacting with a human, the operator must clearly and conspicuously disclose that the conversational AI service is artificial intelligence.
+This is a conditional trigger — it applies to all users (not just minors) but only when the AI's presentation could reasonably mislead someone into thinking they are talking to a human.
+If the system clearly presents as AI, no disclosure is required under this provision.

 Statutory Text